codetojoy/gists/easy_war_may_2018/Notes.v3.md

 ### TODO

 * improve the Node setup
-* handle the Git commit race-condition
+* X - handle the Git commit race-condition
 * remove duplication of `sh` and `aql` in `devops` and `PomSeacher`
-* confirm that CSV files are no longer needed
+* X - confirm that CSV files are no longer needed